APLMOOC/APLMOOC/docs/course/ch4/part3.md

 A pretty good reconstruction of the data!

-Given the large number of temperature readings, it is also possible to sort ascending and descending using the grade up `⍋` and grade down `⍒` functions.
+Given the large number of temperature readings, it would be helpful to know how to sort ascending and descending using the grade up `⍋` and grade down `⍒` functions.

 The grade up `⍋` and grade down `⍒` functions return indices of elements of  its right argument in ascending or descending order.